 Companies will typically loop you in if they have an unexpected hold on a role or have their budgets frozen for a department’s hiring needs.
 However, they may falter in sharing the news with you.
 You may need to re-engage with them to determine their level of interest as well as their timeline to hire.

 Don’t be discouraged because this goes both ways.
 If there is persistent silence they may be busy vetting other candidates and keeping you on the back burner.
 If it’s been days or weeks of silence you should definitely start reviewing your alternatives.
 However, there is still room for you to reach out and request feedback.
 The more positive and understanding your note the more likely you are to elicit feedback.

 Overall, be sure to ask recruiters or hiring managers when they expect the selected individual to be in seat by.
 Ask when you can expect to hear back so you may time your follow up notes accordingly.
 Be sure to communicate your own timeline and update employers if there are any changes in your search such as when you receive an offer from another company, especially if there is a deadline on the offer.
 This may expedite the process if they really want you.

 Just as companies are competing for top talent, you are competing for your dream job and many variables may slow down the process.
 As such, keep an eye out for other roles and don’t put all your eggs in one basket.
 However, if an opportunity is compelling enough, be sure to communicate your enthusiasm and openness to maintain a relationship while they sort through their process.

-Remember, consistent follow up drives momentum in landing your dream job.
+Remember, consistent follow up after an interview drives momentum in landing your dream job.